White-eyed river martin: Description

 The adult white-eyed river martin is a medium-sized swallow, 18 cm long, with mainly silky black plumage and a white rump.
 The back is green-glossed black, and is separated from the similarly coloured upper tail by a narrow bright white rump band.
 The head is darker than the back, with a velvet-black chin leading to blue-green glossed black underparts.
 The wings are black, with brown inner edges to the flight feathers, and the tail is green-glossed black with two elongated, slender, central tail feathers, up to 9 cm long.
 These expand slightly at the tips to give narrow racquets 4.9–8.5 cm long.
 The wing length averages 11.5 cm, the tail is 10.7 cm long, and the tarsus averages 1.1 cm.

 The iris and eyelid are white, giving the appearance of a white eye ring, and the broad, bright greenish-yellow bill has a black hooked tip to the upper mandible.
 The large, strong feet and legs are flesh-coloured.
 This species is silent when wintering, and its breeding vocalisations are unknown.
 The sexes are similar, but the juvenile lacks the tail racquets, has a brown head and chin, and is generally browner than the adult.
 Juveniles taken in January and February were moulting their body feathers.

 The original Thai name for the Pseudochelidon, only known to local people in Bueng Boraphet, was นกตาพอง (nok ta phong) which may be roughly translated as "bird with enlarged eyes".
-After its official discovery in 1968, it was named เจ้าฟ้าหญิงสิรินธร (nok chaofa ying sirinthon, "Princess Sirindhorn bird").
+After its official discovery in 1968, it was named นกเจ้าฟ้าหญิงสิรินธร (nok chaofa ying sirinthon, lit.
+"Princess Sirindhorn's bird").